punchcafe/CV/README.md

 ## Skills

-With experience primarily using Python to find solutions in  academic and professional scenarios, I’m now looking for opportunities which will push me to grow from a predominantly self-taught position into an industry professional standard developer.
+With experience primarily using Python and Ruby to find solutions in  academic and professional scenarios, I’m now looking for opportunities which will push me to grow from a predominantly self-taught position into an industry professional standard developer.

 #### Communication and teamworking

 #### Initiative

-#### Mathematical Problem solving
+#### Mathematical Problem Solving

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.